bkuhlmann/sublime_text_kit/README.md

       - "~/Dropbox/Development/Misc"
       - "~/Dropbox/Development/OSS"
       - "~/Dropbox/Development/Work"
-    :workspace_dir: "~/Dropbox/Cache/Sublime"
+    :metadata_dir: "~/Dropbox/Cache/Sublime"

-The project roots are the root level directories to where project folders are located.
+The project roots define the root level directories where project folders are located.
 When project metadata (i.e.
-*.sublime-project) is generated, the name of the metadata file will be the same name as that of the project folder.
-All project metadata, regardless of root location, is written to the same workspace directory.
+*.sublime-project, *.sublime-workspace) is generated, the name of the metadata file will be the same name as that of the project folder.
+All project metadata, regardless of root location, is written to the same metadata directory.
 If using the example settings shown above and assuming the following directory structure exists...

     ~/Dropbox/Development/Misc/example
     ~/Dropbox/Development/OSS/sublime_text_kit